Patients' Guide to Spine Surgery

 From the operating theatre you will be taken to the recovery room until you are awake and stable from the anaesthetic and surgery.

-Mr Malham will check on you in recovery.
+Prof. Malham will check on you in recovery.
 When you are awake, he will ring your nominated relative/friend and let them know how you are doing.
 Standard practice is that you will stay in recovery for one hour to be monitored before returning to the ward and receiving visitors.

 An intravenous line will be positioned in your arm for fluids and pain relief.
 You may also have a mask over your nose and mouth for oxygen until fully awake.
 For longer operations you may also have a urinary catheter present to drain your bladder.